Delco Doula - Lori Daley

 My baby will be born by planned cesarean.
 What are some ways I can benefit from having a doula?

 As your doula, I can help you and your partner plan for a more family centered cesarean birth so that you can both focus on the celebration of your baby’s birth, not the surgical process.
 I will help make the space yours so that everyone involved with the birth is reminded that this is not just another medical event, even when medical care is involved.
 You may need to get special permission for me stay with you during the birth.
 Even if that is not possible, I can join you after the birth while your partner goes to the nursery with the baby.
-It is hugely important for a mom not to be left unsupported in the surgery room and/or when moved to recovery.
+It is important for a mom not to be left unsupported in the surgery room and/or when moved to recovery.
 Breastfeeding and caring for your baby are sometimes more challenging after a cesarean birth, and as your doula, I will provide support and encouragement while you overcome those challenges.

 If I am planning to give birth at home or in a birth center with midwives, do I still need a doula?

 In short, YES.
 Both Certified Professional Midwives (CPM's) and Certified Nurse Midwives (CNM's) are there to serve as your care provider, not a full-on support person for long periods of time.
 They are wonderful supports to women, but they also have the important role of caring for your birth and making sure all is going well for you and your baby during the labor process.
 You never know how long your labor will be.
 The last thing you want is a midwife that has been put into a full on emotional and physical support person for you for an extended time and then she is exhausted by the time your baby is being born.
 You want a well rested, well fed, completely clear headed midwife with you and your newborn at the time of birth.
 Just like partners, midwives appreciate the presence of a doula as well.
+If you are planning a homebirth and are unsure how a doula will work with you, just ask me for references.

 But why does it seem so expensive?